 The content of the course carrying this number will vary with the special interests and qualifications of the professor teaching it.
 Prerequisite: Removal of all music history deficiencies.
-It is strongly recommended that MH731 be taken prior to this
+It is strongly recommended that MH731 be taken prior to this course.
+Offered every Fall, Spring and Summer.

-Frank Abrahams (chair), Ellen Abrahams, Lucy Carroll, Lucas Ciavatta, Elizabeth Guerriero, Jennifer Haines, John Lindner, Sharon Morrow, Marshall Onofrio, Patrick Schmidt
+Anthony Kosar (chair), Frank Abrahams, Ellen Abrahams, Janet Cape, Lucy Carroll, Elizabeth Guerriero, Jennifer Haines, John Lindner, Sharon Morrow, Marshall Onofrio, Patrick Schmidt